raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 environments where a session may be established according to the definition above.
 Standard DNS over TCP {{!RFC1035}}{{!RFC7766}}, and DNS over TLS {{?RFC7858}}
 are suitable protocols.

-DNS over plain UDP is not appropriate since it fails on the requirement for in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.
+DNS over plain UDP {{?RFC0768}} is not appropriate since it fails on the requirement for in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.

-(QUESTION: Given there are now two DNS-over-QUIC drafts should we include a statement here about the applicability to QUIC?)
+There are discussions about using DNS over the QUIC transport protocol {{?I-D.ietf-quic-transport}}.
+Specifications for DNS over QUIC are still preliminary and it is not yet known whether QUIC will provide a suitable transport for Session Signaling.

 Session Signaling messages relate only to the specific session in which they are being carried.
 Where an application-layer middle box (e.g., a DNS